rilhia/dataiku-test/tutorial/document.md

 ```

 Normally this code would be in its own Javascript file and be imported into the project that you are putting together.
-However, since this tutorial is just going to be creating a web page to be run on your local machine, I will be including this in the web page.
+However, since this tutorial is just going to be creating an HTML document to be run on your local machine, I will be including this in the document.
 I didn’t want to dissuade you from trying this out by making you set up a webserver with CORS (Cross-Origin Resource Sharing) configured, but if you are happy doing this, you can easily extrapolate from what I am going to show you here.

 This client provides a function for each of the endpoints that the API provides.
 It allows you to simply call the function with the required parameters and have the data returned as JSON.
-Since we are will be using Javascript in the webpage, this makes it very easy to acquire the data we will need.
+Since we will be using Javascript in the webpage, this makes it very easy to acquire the data we will need.
 Using JSON with JavaScript is a bit like watching Ayrton Senna race at Monaco—at first, it looks complex, but when you see it in action, you’re left wondering how it could ever be so easy.
 Sorry, I'm an unapologetic F1 fan...so not sorry ;-)

-To learn about the API you can see my documentation for it in GitHub here: https://github.com/rilhia/dataiku-test.
+To learn about the API you can download my documentation for it from here: https://github.com/rilhia/dataiku-test/tree/main/doc-website.

-Creating the HTML
+### Creating the HTML
 OK first, this is not going to be pretty.
 For this example, the “look and feel” aren’t really a top priority for me.
 Put it this way, if I were designing cars, I wouldn’t be dealing with the aesthetics.
 So what we have here is going to be a very basic and very simple UI.
 However, it should be simple enough for you to build upon if you so wish.
 The UI we will end up with will look like this…

 ![Game Screenshot](images/tutorial_screenshot1.png)